• Skip to main content

 Step 1: Beat softened butter and caster sugar thoroughly with an electric beater.

-Step 2: Add an egg, vanilla extract, and almond extract, and give the mixture a good creaming.
+Step 2: Add an egg, vanilla extract, and almond extract, and beat the mixture well.

-Step 3: Add all-purpose flour right at the end and mix until it is just incorporated.
+Step 3: Add all-purpose flour and mix until it is just incorporated.

-Step 4: My cookie press broke during the last experiment, and I never got around to getting a new one.
+Step 4: My cookie press broke a little while ago, and I never got around to replacing it.
 So, I made the spritz cookies without a press by piping the dough through a star-shaped nozzle.

 Step 5: Bake for 10 to 12 minutes, until the cookies are pale golden.